-Chicken noodle soup is the ultimate comfort food.
-This easy soup recipe can be made in your slow cooker or Instant Pot.
+This easy chicken noodle soup recipe can be made in your slow cooker or Instant Pot.
+This comforting soup will have can be made in your slow cooker or Instant Pot.

 After an easy chili recipe (what I consider the ultimate slow cooker food), you’d think chicken noodle soup would have been the second recipe I posted to this slow cooker blog but instead it took me almost 3 years.
 Better late than never?
 It’s pouring rain here in LA today, which means perfect time for my first chicken noodle soup recipe.